erlenddahl/teapot-lidar/README.md

 In this project we will investigate if the lidar data can be used to improve or replace GNSS navigation in two different ways: a) by "incremental navigation", that is by calculating vehicle movements by the difference between sequential lidar frames, and b) by using a georeferenced point cloud to locate a lidar frame.

-Results can be found [here](https://github.com/erlenddahl/teapot-lidar/blob/main/validation/_notes/summary.md).
+During the TEAPOT project, LiDAR data was collected from four different locations with and without snow and analyzed using the two nagivation methods outlined below.
+Analysis results can be found [here](https://github.com/erlenddahl/teapot-lidar/blob/main/validation/_notes/summary.md).

 ## Incremental navigation (visual odometry)
 Incremental navigation works by using [point cloud registration](https://en.wikipedia.org/wiki/Point_set_registration) to calculate a transformation to align two sequential frames from a lidar dataset.
 This transformation can then be used to calculate how far and in which direction the vehicle moved between these two frames.
 By doing this for every frame pair in a lidar dataset, we can calculate the total movement.
 Given an initial GNSS position, the idea is that we can calculate updated GNSS positions throughout the movement without any more GNSS data.
 This is equal to a simple visual odometry.